-Figure 4. (a) Map of fraction of peatlands as defined in the vegetation map of 0.5° resolution.
-The red outline highlights the Ob catchment. (b) Map of northern peatlands separating the type of bogs (light blue) from fens (dark blue) modelled peatlands based on conditions of the water table depth fed by the precipitation only.
+Figure 6.
+Map of northern peatlands separating the type of bogs (light blue) from fens (dark blue) modelled peatlands based on conditions of the water table depth fed by the precipitation only.
 The region of western Siberia (zoomed area) has been used for a sensitivity study of peatland to precipitation.